ga-wdi-remote/html-css-layout-exercise/README.md

 The issue body should have:

 -   A link that points back to your fork.

+-   A screenshot of your site (see above).

 -   A 'comfort' score on how you feel about the material, from 1 (very uncomfortable) to 5 (very comfortable)